-On November 2, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guideline F, financial considerations.
+On April 16, 2015, the Department of Defense (DOD) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guideline F, financial considerations.
 The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) implemented by the DOD on September 1, 2006.

-Applicant responded to the SOR on December 15, 2015, and elected to have the case decided on the written record in lieu of a hearing.
-The Government's written case was submitted on February 22, 2016.
+Applicant submitted an undated response to the SOR in which he elected to have the case decided on the written record in lieu of a hearing.
+The Government's written case was submitted on February 9, 2016.
 A complete copy of the file of relevant material (FORM) was provided to Applicant, who was afforded an opportunity to file objections and submit material to refute, extenuate, or mitigate the security concerns.

-Applicant received the FORM on March 7, 2016.
-He responded with documents that I have marked collectively as Applicant's Exhibit (AE) 1.
-The case was assigned to me on September 12, 2016.
-The Government exhibits included in the FORM and AE 1 are admitted in evidence without objection.
+Applicant received the FORM on February 22, 2016.
+As of April 8, 2016, he had not responded.